adulau/photoblog/posts/what-kind-of-photography.rst

 There are many photo groups on Internet and I decided to upload a photography to a group called street photography.

 Then something happened, the picture was rejected.
-Reading the rules, it seems that the definition of street photography is more than strict than expected.
+Reading the rules, it seems that the definition of street photography is more strict than  expected.
 Then I decided to wander around various photography groups which are classified as *street photography*.

 What I have seen in these groups with strict rules?
 A continuous stream of the same thing, a street, some people and that's it.
 So there is at least: two kind of definition of street photography.
 The one which is only a matter of inventory.
 But the most